average-gary/bitcoin/doc/stratum-v2.md

 node run by someone else to provide the templates.
 Trust may not go both ways in that scenario, see the section on DoS.

-We send them a new block template whenenver out tip is updated, or when mempool fees have increased sufficiently.
+We send them a new block template whenever our tip is updated, or when mempool fees have increased sufficiently.
 If the pool finds a block, we attempt to broadcast it based on a cached template.

-Communication with other roles uses the Noise Protocol, which has been implemented to the extend necessary.
+Communication with other roles uses the Noise Protocol, which has been implemented to the extent necessary.
 Its cryptographic primitives were chosen so that they were already present in the  Bitcoin Core project at the time of writing the spec.

 ### Advantage over getblocktemplate RPC